 - Exemption of tax on gifts or inheritance to family members

 - No wealth tax

 - Free cash remittance to Portugal

 The Algarve is a golfer’s paradise, with more than 40 golf courses to choose from.

-The region has hosted several international golf tournaments, including the Portugal Masters and the Ladies European Tour.
+The region host several international golf tournaments, including the Portugal Masters and the Ladies European Tour.